smurfix/kf2/README.md

 #### `int KFP_ColorMethod`

-Color method, one of the following `#define`d constants:
+Color method, one of the following constants:

 ```
 ColorMethod_Standard